-We also welcome alumni back if they relapse and need treatment again.
-A Substance use disorder, like a chronic disease, sometimes requires additional treatment.
-If you need us, Everlast will always help you without judgment or lectures.
-We understand that no one feels good about relapsing, and we will treat you with the care and respect you deserve.
+We welcome alumni back if they relapse and need treatment.
+Substance use disorder, like a chronic disease, requires additional treatment.
+Everlast will help you without judgment or lectures.
+We understand that no one feels good about relapsing, and we will treat you with the respect you deserve.

-We also offer regular life skills groups that cover many of the skills a client needs to interact with the world on a daily basis.
-Clients also learn life skills throughout the day as they engage in daily chores and learn basic housekeeping and other tools that they will need for life after treatment.
+We also offer regular life skills groups that cover many skills a client needs to interact with the world daily.
+Clients also learn life skills throughout the day as they engage in daily chores and basic housekeeping, and other tools they will need for life after treatment.